Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/content_rules.md

 ## Writing Style

+* Avoid using tabs both in markdown files and in `mkdocs.yaml`.
+Type spaces instead.
 * Capitalize headings, e.g. *Exclusive Reservation of Hardware*
 * Give keywords in link texts, e.g. [Code Blocks](#code-blocks-and-syntax-highlighting) is more descriptive than [this subsection](#code-blocks-and-syntax-highlighting)